-While most long-distance routes will have a small restaurant cart onboard selling drinks, pre-packaged snacks, and occasionally small meals, the selection is generally about on par with airplane food, in other words, expensive and unexceptional.
+While most long-distance routes will sell simple food on board like sandwiches, drinks, and pre-packaged snacks, the selection is generally about on par with airplane food, in other words, expensive and unexceptional.

-Much better to pack plenty of snacks (or even a full meal) and drinks to bring along, which is completely typical on trains in most places in Europe.
+Better not to worry about it, though: we recommend packing plenty of snacks (or even a full meal) and drinks to bring along, which is completely typical on trains in most places in Europe.